tfoldi/fuse-tableaufs/README.md

  - Migrate contents between servers
  - Grep strings in workbook definitions

 Your Tableau published objects will be visible as ordinary files, thus, the possibilities are unlimited.
+For more information please visit http://databoss.starschema.net/introducing-tableaufs-file-system-on-tableau-server-repository/

 ## Installation